-This resource is hosted by the Nelson Mandela Centre of Memory and Dialogue, but was compiled and authored by Padraig O’Malley.
+This resource is hosted by the Nelson Mandela Foundation and Dialogue, but was compiled and authored by Padraig O’Malley.
 It is the product of almost two decades of research and includes analyses, chronologies, historical documents, and interviews from the apartheid and post-apartheid eras.

 Shades of Difference explores Mac Maharaj's role in the Struggle